Aller au contenu

 Extensiveness of Application SLM has a wider application scope.

-Due to its characteristics of high density and high strength, it has become the preferred technology in fields such as aerospace, medical implants, and heavy – duty automotive components.
-Moreover, it is more suitable for large – scale production.
+Due to its characteristics of high density and high strength, it has become the preferred technology in fields such as aerospace, implants médicaux, and heavy – duty automotive components.
+De plus, it is more suitable for large – scale production.

 DMLS overall market share is relatively low.